CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 25 Shrine Stones
 - **Recommendations:** None needed

+### Helping Those In Need Grow - HuntS3

+- **Location:** Available in Luciola Forest
+- **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
+- **Type:** Collection
+- **Requirements:** Deliver:
+  - 10 Rusty Amulets
+  - 5 Rusty Pendants
+  - 1 Gold Bar
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** Unless you have 10 Rusty Amulets just lying around, I wouldn't hurry on this.
+(Ditto on Rusty Pendants and Gold, but you're more likely to actually have them lying around.)
+The Hunter Tokens just aren't worth as much in and of themselves.
+Still, fun little thing to do!

 ### Herding the Herders - HuntS2

 - **Location:** Available in the Luciola Forest